tyobaskara/go-postgresql-boilerplate/jwt-auth-middleware/docs/gorm/data_structure.md

     email VARCHAR(255) NOT NULL UNIQUE,
     name VARCHAR(255) NOT NULL,
     password VARCHAR(255),
+    last_login_at TIMESTAMP WITH TIME ZONE,
+    last_logout_at TIMESTAMP WITH TIME ZONE,
     created_at TIMESTAMP WITH TIME ZONE NOT NULL DEFAULT CURRENT_TIMESTAMP, updated_at TIMESTAMP WITH TIME ZONE NOT NULL DEFAULT CURRENT_TIMESTAMP );